cran/PDE/README.md

 10. **Extract tables**: This button allows the user to extract all tables from the current PDF file converting them into an Excel compatible format.
-Extraction parameters such as pixel deviation between columns (see `PDE_analyzer_i()` §3), and functions file location are derived from the TSV file chosen for search word highlighting.
+Extraction parameters such as pixel deviation between columns (see `PDE_analyzer_i()` §3) are derived from the TSV file chosen for search word highlighting.
 The extraction of the tables usually takes a few seconds, and, after extraction, the destination folder (same as analysis file folder) of the extracted tables is opened.
     **NOTE: The table extraction only works when PDF file and TSV files are available.**